Please see the contest page for links to the contest server on the day. (Subject to change until then.)

 - Any teams found to be cheating will be removed from the contest server and disqualified.

-All times are given in Australian Eastern Daylight Savings Time (AEDT):
+All times are given in Australian Eastern Standard Time (UTC+10):

 - 10.45 All competitors on-site

-- 11.00-11.30 Practise Contest.
-Teams who do not have all three contestants on-site during this contest will be disqualified!
+- 11.00-11.30 Practice Contest.
+Teams who do not have all three contestants on-site during this contest will be disqualified from official participation!

 - 11.30-12.00 Break